Chapter 2.2 – Ports and Distribution Networks

 • Logistics activities with a high dependency on short sea shipping.

-Moreover, ports are competitive areas for distribution centers in a multiple import structure and as consolidation centers for export cargo.
+Moreover, ports are competitive areas for distribution centers in multiple import structures and as consolidation centers for export cargo.
 The decision to locate a distribution center inside a port implies advantages and disadvantages that include:

 • Good integration and cooperation between terminal operations and distribution center activities.